joaosantoss12/Advent-of-Code-2023/README.md

 ⛔️ No Artificial Intelligence allowed to solve the puzzles 🙂

-⚠️ The puzzles code may not be optimal in terms of clarity, efficiency, and adherence to best practices ⚠️
+⚠️ Some puzzles resolutions may not be optimal in terms of clarity, efficiency, and adherence ⚠️

-[hadn't much time to review and optimize]
+[hadn't much time to review and optimize all the puzzles]

 <p align="left">
   <a href="https://skillicons.dev">